BrainSharer/pipeline/docs/sphinx/source/modules/library/atlas/atlas_creation_process.rst

 Structures not in the foundation brains can also be merged into the atlas.
 These are created from polygons drawn in neuroglancer by the anatomists.
 The polygons are stored in the database, retreived and the same process as the foundation brain structures is repeated.
-One problems is getting a rigid transformation between the neurotrace brains and the foundation brains.
+One problem is getting a rigid transformation between the neurotrace brains and the foundation brains.
 An Elastix rigid transformation is calculated using the full 3D volume of a 10um isotropic MD589 brain and the neurotrace brain.
 This transformation is then applied to the neurotrace data points which puts them into the same coordinate system as MD589.

 We now have all the merged brain structures in MD589 10um isotropic space.
 The next step is to register this atlas with the Allen reference atlas.
 We use the Allen SDK (https://allensdk.readthedocs.io/en/latest/) to get the centers of mass of common structures between the DK atlas and the Allen reference atlas.
-The Allen SDK is used to get the Allen reference atlas in 10um isotropic space.
 One problem with this approach is structures have different names in the Allen SDK and the DK atlas.
 Another problem is the Allen atlas breaks some structures into sub structures (e.g. the SC structure).
 Another issue is the DK atlas differentiates between left and right structures while the Allen does not.